 Chrysler reported net losses of nearly $4 billion since it emerged from bankruptcy last year, but it had an operating profit in the first quarter and affirmed that it was on track to break even in 2010.

-Chrysler posted a $197 million first-quarter net loss on Wednesday, but it had a $143 million operating profit and its cash flow turned positive due to sweeping cost cuts made during its 2009 bankruptcy.
+The automaker reported a $197 million first-quarter net loss on Wednesday but said its cash flow turned positive due to sweeping cost cuts it made during its 2009 bankruptcy.

-Chrysler posted a $3.8 billion net loss from June 10 through the end of 2009.
+Chrysler posted a $3.8 billion net loss from June 10, when it emerged from a U.S. government-financed bankruptcy under management control of Fiat , through the end of 2009.

-This positive operating result in the first quarter is a concrete indication ... that the 2010 targets we have set for ourselves are achievable, Marchionne said in a statement.
+This positive operating result in the first quarter is a concrete indication ... that the 2010 targets we have set for ourselves are achievable, Chief Executive Sergio Marchionne said in a statement.

 We are also generating cash to finance the investments being made in our product portfolio and brand repositioning, Marchionne said.